 He is a Texas Licensed Geologist and American Association of Petroleum Geologists (AAPG) certified Petroleum Geologist.
 He has a Geological Engineering degree from the University of Idaho, and a Master’s Degree in Geology from Idaho State University.
 He has served on the executive board of the AAPG and was president of West Texas Geological Society, PBS-SEPM and SWS of AAPG.
 Mr. Entzminger has published more than 30 technical papers on exploration and reservoir development for conventional and unconventional fields.

 W. Dixon Millican Jr.

-Mr. Millican joined Texas Standard Oil Company.
+Mr. Millican joined Texas Standard Oil Company in 2010.
 While with Texas Standard, Mr. Millican originated several prospects on the Texas and Louisiana Gulf Coast.
-Mr. Millican left Texas Standard in 2012 and went to work with Cathexis Oil & Gas in Houston where he developed several prospects in South Louisiana.
-Mr. Millican returned to Texas Standard in 2015.
+Mr. Millican left Texas Standard in 2012 and went to work for Cathexis Oil & Gas, where he developed several prospects in South Louisiana.
+Mr. Millican returned to the Texas Standard Oil team in 2015.

 Patricia A. (Pat) Johnson, CPA

-Ms. Johnson graduated in 1984 from the University of Texas at Austin McCombs School of Business with a BBA in Accounting.
-While working full-time she passed all four (4) parts of the Texas CPA exam at one sitting and earned an M.B.A. in Management at Amber University.
+Ms. Johnson graduated from the University of Texas at Austin’s McCombs School of Business with a BBA in Accounting.
+While working full-time she passed all four parts of the Texas CPA exam at one sitting and went on to earn an MBA in Management at Amber University.